9 Underrated Hiking Spots in Austin to Explore This Winter

 Roy G. Guerrero Colorado River Metropolitan Park

-There are playgrounds, disc golf, baseball fields, and picnic tables nearby, but this quiet park is perfect for hiking.
-2mi of well-maintained trails that connect with Town Lake.
-No visit to Roy G. Guerrero Park is done without a dip at Secret Beach: the park’s not-really-so-secret-anymore strip of sand, smooth rocks, and shallow water perfect for lounging with friends, kids, and dogs!
-Just be a doll and clean up after yourself.
-Lots of parking!
+There are playgrounds, disc golf, baseball fields, and picnic tables nearby, but this quiet park is also perfect for hiking with two miles of well-maintained trails that connect with Town Lake.
+No visit to Roy G. Guerrero Park is done without a dip at Secret Beach—the park’s not-really-so-secret-anymore strip of sand, smooth rocks, and shallow water perfect for lounging with friends, kids, and dogs.
+Be courteous and clean up after yourself.
+Lots of parking available.